germaneers/SPItoWS2812/README.md

 ===========

 So far, this program can receive 999 bytes which is equivalent to 333 RGB-LEDs ( 1 Byte for each color ).
 This Limitation is due to the limited RAM on the ATmega.
-Ther should be more possible, but for now 333 LEDs are just enough.
-Feel free to test out the limitations or optimizing the code and after that do not forget so send a pull request :)
+There should be more possible, but for now 333 LEDs are just enough.
+Feel free to test out the limitations or optimize the code and after that do not forget so send a pull request :)

 Also the LED order is a little bit weird.
 The light_ws2811 library wants green, red, blue as order.
 But i don't care about this.
 This lib has taken away enouth work from me!